Photo of oaten hay

 They may look OK, but there is usually a bunch of stuff going on inside that you can’t see until a deficiency is quite pronounced.

-BUT, there are always exceptions to the rule and I have just seen one.
-As a consulting nutritionist I end up looking at lots (numbering now 1000+) of forage analyses and I have just looked at a pasture from New Zealand that is able to meet all trace mineral requirements without any additional supplementation.
+BUT, there are always exceptions to the rule and here is one example.
+This is a pasture from New Zealand that is able to meet all trace mineral requirements without any additional supplementation.

 Even for selenium, which is something we don’t expect in New Zealand!